100% Customer Satisfaction Guarantee

-"Long-spurred columbines" is the phrase most gardeners use to describe the Aquilegias which are familiar to them.
-I have observed that the Aquilegias I grow include a wide range of beautiful flowers which are not long-spurred, some have subtle or quite distinct scents, some have fine cut, glaucous foliage.
+I'm often asked why I bother with Aquilegias.
+“They seed all over the place and, what's worse, they have the morals of alley cats!”.
+Why bother indeed?
+‘Long-spurred columbines' is the phrase most gardeners use to describe the Aquilegias which are familiar to them.
+However, I've observed that the Aquilegias I grow include a wide range of beautiful flowers which are not long-spurred.
+Some have subtle or quite distinct scents while some have fine cut, glaucous foliage.

 Should a gardener confine his attention to one plant in this genus, he misses the forms and foliage of another plant.
 This is sad.
 In fact there are few groups of plants richer in their variety.